NeotropicalScience

 Repeating methods established by the likes of

-John Terborgh, John Fitzpatrick, and the late
+John Terborgh, John Fitzpatrick,

 Picture